 At Old Park we value the contribution that educational visits can make to a pupil's learning experience.
 Such visits give pupils the opportunity to develop their social and communication skills in a variety of settings.
 Class teachers should consult the educational visits checklist when planning any offsite visits.
+(Available in Offsite Visits Teams tile under 'School Guidance and Key Documents').
 Class teachers/HLTAs will be given a log in to the EVOLVE risk assessment system.
+Risk assessments for Off site visits must be completed well in advance of the visit (a minimum of one week) in order that they can be checked and approved.
+All guidance is available in Offsite visits Teams tile.